Amgevita (Adalimumab)

 How to Take Amgevita

 Amgevita is injected under the skin (subcutaneous).
-You should not attempt an injection until you have received proper training on the correct technique.
-The injection can be given by you, a family member, friend, or caregiver.
+The injection can be given by you, a family member, friend, or caregiver after proper training on the correct injection technique.
+Dosing varies significantly by condition and body weight.

 Dosage Instructions

-Dosages vary by condition: Ankylosing spondylitis: 40 mg every fortnight.
-Crohn’s disease (adults): 160 mg on day 1, 80 mg on day 15, then 40 mg every fortnight.
-Rheumatoid arthritis: 40 mg every fortnight.
-Psoriasis (adults): 80 mg on day 1, 40 mg on day 8 and 22, then 40 mg every fortnight.
-Children’s doses are based on body weight.
-Your doctor may adjust your maintenance dose based on your response.
+Dosing examples: Rheumatoid arthritis – 40 mg every fortnight; Crohn's disease (adults) – 160 mg on day 1, 80 mg on day 15, then 40 mg every fortnight; Psoriasis (adults) – 80 mg on day 1, 40 mg on day 8 and 22, then 40 mg every fortnight.
+For 80 mg doses: give as two 40 mg injections in one day.
+For 160 mg doses: give as four 40 mg injections in one day, or two 40 mg injections per day over 2 consecutive days.
+Children's doses are based on body weight.

 What If You Miss a Dose?

-Important: Do not take a double dose to make up for the dose you missed.
-Do not mix the solution with any other medicine.
+Important: Do not take a double dose to make up for a missed dose.
+Do not mix the injection solution with any other medicine.

 Available Tablet Strengths